Saudi Arabia is reportedly in talks with its ally Pakistan to provide weapons to the Syrian opposition against the dictatorship of Bashar al-Assad.

 At the same time, it is deepening its military ties to Pakistan’s nemesis, India.

-The AFP news agency reported on Sunday that the Saudis were seeking anti-aircraft and anti-tank weapons from Pakistan — weapons the United States, Saudi Arabia’s ally, has refused to deliver to Syrian opposition fighters, fearing they might end up in the hands of Islamic extremists.
+The AFP news agency reported this weekend that the Saudis are seeking anti-aircraft and anti-tank weapons from Pakistan — weapons the United States have refused to give to Syrian rebels, fearful they might end up in the hands of Islamic extremists.

-The less secure alliance is the one between Saudi Arabia and the United States.
-Even if the former has little choice but to remain an American client state, given how dependent it is on American military aid and equipment, it is seeking help elsewhere to wage its proxy war in Syria against Iran’s ally, Assad.
+The less robust alliance is the one between Saudi Arabia and the United States.
+Even if the former has little choice but to remain an American client, given its dependence on American military aid and equipment, it is seeking help elsewhere to wage a proxy war in Syria.